World War II Chronicle

 Click here for TODAY’S NEWSPAPER

 On page three we learn that Connie Mack’s former battery mate Pat White has passed away.
-The article says that Mack caught White for 12 years, but Mack played 10 seasons between the Washington Nationals and the Pittsburgh Pirates.
-I’m not sure who Pat White is, but I can’t find any record of him.
-There’s a Pat Wright who played one game for the Chicago Cubs in 1890 who passed away in May, but Mack had left the National League and helped form the short-lived Players League that year so the two wouldn’t have even faced each other…
+The article says that Mack caught White for 12 years, but I after spending way too much time trying to track down who Pat White was I came up empty.
+Mack played 11 years of pro ball, split between the Washington Nationals, Pittsburgh Pirates, and one season with the Buffalo Bisons in the short-lived Players League.
+Buffalo had a third baseman named Deacon White, but he died in 1939.
+There’s a Pat Wright who played one game for the Chicago Cubs in 1890 who passed away in May, but that’s the year Mack helped form the Players League that year so the two wouldn’t have even faced each other.

 George Fielding Eliot column on page six… Obituary for a Spanish-American War veteran on page eight.
 1st Lt.
 Alexander Higbee Davidson earned the Distinguished Service Cross in 1899 and the Silver Star during service on the Mexican border… Sports on page 18, which reports that 20-year-old former Boston Braves pitcher Warren Spahn struck out 17 batters and the only opponents who got on base reached on errors.
 Spahn enlisted in the Army after appearing in four big league games last year and is a combat engineer.
 Former Brooklyn first baseman Dolph Camilli hates the Giants so much he is throwing away $1,000 a week by not reporting to New York after his recent trade.